black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 38
 When a player clicks your Go to store button, you want to change the buttons and text.
 Remove the code inside the goStore function and add a line that updates the text of button1 to say "Buy 10 health (10 gold)".

+# Step 39
+Now, add a line that updates the text of button2 to say "Buy weapon (30 gold)" and update the text of button3 to say "Go to town square".